kodie/peekfield/readme.md

 vanishing-fields does not apply any styling and leaves that up to you (except for the `display:none` and `visibility:hidden` styles if the `applyStyles` option isn't set to `false`), however these classes are applied to both the field and input elements when different things happen.

 * `open` - Added when a field is considered open, otherwise removed.
+You can also add this class to the field element to have the field be opened when first initiated.

 * `empty` - Added when a field is considered empty, otherwise removed.